MilesButler2019/CS626-Final/README.md

 # CS 226-Final

-## Ways to Handle dropping CLients
+## Ways to Handle dropping Clients

 Handling the dropout of clients during federated learning is an important aspect of the design of a federated learning system.
 Here are a few approaches that can be used to handle client dropout: